doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     $article = $em->find(null, '/cms/article/hello-world');

-This code retrieves the ``Article`` instance with ID '/cms/article/hello-world' executing a single getNode statement against the repository.
-You can still access the associated properties author and comments and the associated objects they contain.
+This code retrieves an ``Article`` instance with ID ``/cms/article/hello-world``, executing a single ``getNode()`` operation on the repository, retrieving only the data required for the specified article.
+However, you can still access the associated properties author and comments and the associated objects they contain.

 This works by utilizing the lazy loading pattern.
 Instead of passing you back a real Author instance and a collection of